wdk-docs/vscode-docs/docs/languages/go.md

 ---
 Order: 17
 Area: languages
-TOCTitle: Go
+title: Go
-ContentId: 6f06908a-6694-4fad-ac1e-fc6d9c5747ca
+id: 6f06908a-6694-4fad-ac1e-fc6d9c5747ca
 PageTitle: Go with Visual Studio Code
 DateApproved: 6/21/2022
-MetaDescription: Learn about Visual Studio Code editor features (code completion, debugging, snippets, linting) for Go.
+description: Learn about Visual Studio Code editor features (code completion, debugging, snippets, linting) for Go.
 ---

 # Go in Visual Studio Code

 Using the Go extension for Visual Studio Code, you get features like IntelliSense, code navigation, symbol search, testing, debugging, and many more that will help you in [Go](https://golang.org/) development.